 Asus Zenfone Max is the latest smartphone from Asus.
-It aims to solve the biggest problem of smartphone users, specially users like me who are constantly on the move – Battery Life.
-During my recent trip in the hinterlands of Sikkim & Bengal, my constant worry was running out of battery.
-Even when I turned off the data to keep the battery juices flowing and used the phone only for calls and taking pictures – by afternoon my phone was constantly plugged to my power bank.
+It aims to solve the biggest problem of smartphone users, especially users like me who are constantly on the move – Battery Life.
+During my recent trip to the hinterlands of Sikkim & Bengal, my constant worry was running out of battery.
+Even when I turned off the data to keep the battery juices flowing and used the phone only for calls and taking pictures – by afternoon my phone was constantly plugged into my power bank.

 I remember talking to a friend, who argued that no innovation is happening in making batteries work longer because the guys who manufacture power banks, do not want them to.
 Lame, but not illogical.

-Mystery Box with Asus Zenfone Max
+Mystery Box with Asus Zenfone Max Smartphone

 Asus Zenfone Max promises a life that I can #liveunpugged and I am really looking forward to that.

-Priced at Rs 9999/- onward, this looks like a good entry level phone.
+Priced at Rs 9999/- onward, this looks like a good entry-level phone.